freitzzz/book-notes/the-art-of-functional-programming/README.md

 Call by name is available in **non-strict** languages (e.g., Haskell), whereas call by value is available in **strict** languages (e.g., OCaml).

-<strong>”Functions are first class citizens”</strong>: this means that functions can be applied to everything (declarations, applications, operations (+-\*/), etc).
+**”Functions are first class citizens”**: this means that functions can be applied to everything (declarations, applications, operations (+-\*/), etc).

-<strong>Higher Order Functions</strong>: also know as HoF, is a primitive from lambda calculus that enables passing functions as parameters of a function.
+**Higher Order Functions**: also know as HoF, is a primitive from lambda calculus that enables passing functions as parameters of a function.

-<strong>Currying</strong>: the technique of partly applying functions on a function.
+**Currying** the technique of partly applying functions on a function.
 This is achieved using higher order functions, by applying a function to one of the arguments.
 For example:

 ```ocaml
 let product = fun x y -> x * y